jonporterjones/ml-serving-poc/README.md

 API Gateway integrated with Lambda to provide a callable endpoint

 The trained model will be expected to be found in s3.

+### Lambda Deployment package

+Lambda needs a deployment package containing the code to be executed and any dependencies.
+This poc uses the simplest method, a single zip file, but this can also be done with a lambda layer or a container image

+a Makefile target create_lambda_package exists to create the deployment package.